 - the unique hashtag you add to your products or service.

-Which metrics exactly will social media listening tool cover?
+Which metrics exactly will the media listening tool cover?

 1. Brand awareness